pravinnash-A70M/pravinnash-A70M.github.io/_posts/2026-07-29-core-soc-solutions.md

 2. Process Termination & Process Tree Not every malicious activity needs full host isolation, and isolating some hosts can actually cause more business damage than the threat itself if they're running critical operations.
 In those cases, just terminating the malicious process is enough to contain it.
 The agent bypasses the standard Windows/Linux task manager and instead uses its kernel callback module to issue an un-bypassable process-termination call directly to the OS kernel, cleanly tearing down the process and its child processes.

-3. Forensic Artifact Gathering In some cases analysts need more information for deeper analysis or legal reasons, and collect artifacts like,
+3. Forensic Artifact Gathering In some cases analysts need more information for deeper analysis or legal reasons, and collect artifacts like:
     - Memory dumps
     - Event logs
     - Specific folder contents
     - Registry hives

  This can be done through the EDR console by sending commands to the agent, automatically via a SOAR playbook when a rule triggers, or by  the analyst opening a remote shell to the device directly to collect custom files themselves.

 4. Cleanup and Quarantine Once a malicious file is found on an endpoint, it can be quarantined — put somewhere it can't cause harm — and later either recovered by the analyst for further inspection or wiped from the system entirely.